 Clean coal technology isn’t proven to be cost effective or reliable

 Pros Of Fossil Fuels

-- Profitable – it’s generally very profitable for companies and suppliers, which encourages more investment and energy (although this can turn into a conflict of interest and encourage corruption too).
+It’s generally very profitable for companies and suppliers, which encourages more investment and energy (although this can turn into a conflict of interest and encourage corruption too)